secdev/scapy/doc/scapy/installation.rst

 Windows
 -------

-You need to install Npcap order to install Scapy on Windows (should also work with Winpcap, but unsupported nowadays):
+You need to install Npcap in order to install Scapy on Windows (should also work with Winpcap, but unsupported nowadays):

   * Download link: `Npcap <https://nmap.org/npcap/>`_: `the latest version <https://nmap.org/npcap/#download>`_
   * During installation: